 If a company withdraws its registration, written notification (by the head of the company, managing director or persons authorised to represent the company) can be transmitted at any time.
-The termination of the registration is performed in writing by the AMA.
+The termination of the registration is performed in writing by the certification body appointed by the AMA.

-A final on site inspection subject to a fee may be carried out.
+A final on-site inspection subject to a fee may be carried out.
 After termination of registration, no sustainable goods may be sold under the AACS.

-If a registered company buys goods declared as sustainable from a company that is not (or no longer) registered, this is considered a breach of the sustainability criteria.
+If a registered company buys goods declared as sustainable in the sense of the PZ from a company that is not (or no longer) registered, this is considered a breach of the sustainability criteria.